Johnwikix/original-sound-hq-player/README.en.md

 - **Reliability**
   - Watchdog auto-recovery on output failure (playback position preserved) — device hotplug or format changes won't interrupt listening
+  - End-of-track waits for the device pipeline to fully drain and progress nets out buffered audio — no clipped tails, no premature track switching
+  - Device selection uses stable endpoint IDs, so replugged devices never resolve to the wrong output

 ## 🖼️ Screenshots